 - The Cthonians dissolve in water.
 Justified: Considering the Cthonians are able to survive intense heat and pressures, can borrow underground, and have telepathic powers capable of controlling people's minds, the fact that Earth is mostly water may be the only reason why they haven't wiped humanity out.

 Not a particularly exploitable weakness for the bigger ones though.
 Shudde-M'ell (the chief Chthonian) is described as a mile long, so immersing him in water would be ... pretty challenging.

-Call of Cthulhu itself offers one.
-You may be surprized that, despite being an ancient and unspeakably powerful entity able to drive to insanity with nary a glance, Cthulhu is just as vulnerable as anything else to being rammed with large objects.
+- Call of Cthulhu itself offers one.
+You may be surprised that, despite being an ancient and unspeakably powerful entity able to drive humans to insanity with nary a glance, Cthulhu is just as vulnerable as anything else to being rammed with large objects.

-Weird Tales: Many of Lovecraft and pals wrote for the magazine.
+- Weird Tales: Lovecraft and many of his friends wrote for the magazine.